process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ⚠️⚠️⚠️ _**Manual procedure - Only if the job does NOT work!**_  ⚠️⚠️⚠️

 - Change [bpmn-visualization.min.js](inst/htmlwidgets/lib/bpmn-visualization/bpmn-visualization.min.js).
 The file can be retrieved from [jsdelivr](https://www.jsdelivr.com/package/npm/bpmn-visualization) or [unpkg](https://unpkg.com/browse/bpmn-visualization/).
-- Update the version of `bpmn-visualization` in [bpmnVisualization.yaml](inst/htmlwidgets/bpmnVisualization.yaml)
+- Update the version of `bpmn-visualization` TypeScript library in [bpmnVisualizationR.yaml](inst/htmlwidgets/bpmnVisualizationR.yaml)
 ___